Bluegrass music: Origin of name

 "Bluegrass" is a common name given in America for the grass of the Poa genus, the most famous being Kentucky bluegrass.
 A large region in central Kentucky is sometimes called the Bluegrass region (although this region is west of the hills of Kentucky).
 Exactly when the word "bluegrass" was adopted is not certain, but is believed to be in the late 1950s.
 It was derived from the name of the seminal Blue Grass Boys band, formed in 1939 with Bill Monroe as its leader.
 Due to this lineage, Bill Monroe is frequently referred to as the "father of bluegrass".

 The bluegrass style of music dates from the mid-1940s.
 In 1948, the Stanley Brothers recorded the traditional song "Molly and Tenbrooks" in the Blue Grass Boys' style, arguably the point in time that bluegrass emerged as a distinct musical form.
 Monroe's 1946 to 1948 band, which featured guitarist Lester Flatt, banjoist Earl Scruggs, fiddler Chubby Wise and bassist Howard Watts (also known as "Cedric Rainwater") – sometimes called "the original bluegrass band" – created the definitive sound and instrumental configuration that remains a model to this day.
 By some arguments, while the Blue Grass Boys were the only band playing this music, it was just their unique sound; it could not be considered a musical style until other bands began performing in a similar fashion.
-In 1967, "Foggy Mountain Breakdown" by Flatt and Scruggs, the instrumental banjo music, was introduced to a worldwide audience as a result of its frequent use in the movie "Bonnie and Clyde".
+In 1967, the banjo instrumental "Foggy Mountain Breakdown" by Flatt and Scruggs was introduced to a worldwide audience as a result of its frequent use in the movie "Bonnie and Clyde".
 But the functionally similar old-time music genre was long-established and widely recorded in the period of the film's events and later CD was released.

 Ralph Stanley commented about the origins of the genre and its name.

 Subgenres and recent developments

 Traditional bluegrass

-Traditional bluegrass emphasizes the traditional elements and form of the genre as laid out by Bill Monroe and his Blue Grass Boys band in the late 1940s.
-Traditional bluegrass musicians play folk songs, tunes with simple traditional chord progressions, exclusively on acoustic instruments, though it is common practice to "mic" acoustic instruments during stage performances before larger audiences.
+Traditional bluegrass emphasizes the traditional elements and form of the genre, as laid out by Bill Monroe and his Blue Grass Boys band in the late 1940s.
+Traditional bluegrass musicians play folk songs, tunes with simple traditional chord progressions, exclusively on acoustic instruments, although it is common practice to amplify acoustic instruments during stage performances before larger audiences.
 In most traditional bluegrass bands, the guitar rarely takes the lead, instead acting as a rhythm instrument, one notable exception being gospel-based songs.
 Melodies and lyrics tend to be simple, often in the key of G, and a I-IV-V chord pattern is common.
 In traditional bluegrass, instrumental breaks are typically short and played between sections of a song, conventionally originating as a variation on the song's melody.
 Also common are breakdowns, an instrumental form that features a series of breaks, each played by a different instrument.
-Particularly since the 1990s, a number of younger groups have attempted to revive the sound and structure of traditional bluegrass, a trend that has been dubbed Neo-traditional Bluegrass.
+Particularly since the 1990s, a number of younger groups have attempted to revive the sound and structure of traditional bluegrass, a trend that has been dubbed neo-traditional bluegrass.